EngrEeshaKhan/rag-chatbot/README.md

 RAG Chatbot allows users to:

 1. Upload PDF files through a web interface
-2. Ask questions about the content of the uploaded PDFs.
+2. Ask questions about the content of the uploaded PDFs
 3. Receive accurate answers generated using a **local LLM** powered by a **LangChain RAG pipeline**.

 The system integrates PDF processing, text chunking, vector embeddings, similarity search, and LLM-based answer generation.